Water by itself is only water, but with the Word of God it is life-giving water which by grace gives new birth through the Holy Spirit.

 - Consider who you wish to have as baptismal sponsors.
 Sponsors or God-parents are people who promise to pray for, support and encourage the child in their faith formation and development.
 Usually one or two people serve in this role and are typically 18 or older.

-- Contact Jeannie in the church office to set a date for baptism.
+- Contact Jeannie in the church office to start the process.

 We are so excited to walk with you through this new birth in the Body of Christ at Trinity.
 We hope and pray that you are uplifted by this community and that we together bear God’s redeeming love in Christ to the world.